tanderson2201/tanderson2201.github.io/_posts/2024-11-17-Home Lab VPN.md

 #### Goals
 {: data-toc-skip='' .mt-4 .mb-0 }

-Using my Dell Wyse (networking server) I plan on setting up PIVPN which allows open-source protocol WireGuard and Open VPN, I will be using WireGuard due to it being having better performance, modern cryptography and simpler to configure.
-My goals are:
+Using my Dell Wyse (pvewyse1), I plan on setting up PIVPN which allows open-source protocol WireGuard or OpenVPN to run a secure tunnel to the system, I will be using WireGuard due to it being having better performance, modern cryptography and simpler to configure.
+I want to achieve the following with this solution:

 1. I do a lot of travelling and found that it would be useful to connect back to my home lab to remotely access resources on the go.
 2. In situations where I do need to connect to public/unsecure WiFi networks I can use the VPN to encrypt my traffic to mitigate the risks of packet capturing.